Jump back to chapter selection.

 H=νϵνa^νa^ν=νϵνn^ν

-Fermions: Now we turn to Fermions with spin 1/2 (half-integer spin).
-Again the single-particle state shall be labelled by ν including the spin index for and .
-Analogously to the case of Bosons we introduce operators a^ν and a^ν which obey anti-commutation rules,
+Fermions: Now we turn to fermions with spin 1/2 (or any half-integer spin).
+Again the single-particle state will be labelled by ν including the spin index for and .
+Analogously to the case of bosons, we introduce operators c^ν and c^ν (using c for fermions to distinguish from bosonic a) which obey anti-commutation rules,

-such that nν=0,1, i.e. each single-particle state labelled by ν can be occupied by at most one particle, because
+such that nν=0,1, meaning each single-particle state labelled by ν can be occupied by at most one particle, because

-which restricts nν to 0 or 1 .
+which restricts nν to 0 or 1.
 The order of the creation operators plays an important role as the exchange of two operators yields a minus sign.
-We consider an example here,
+We consider an example here, with a chosen ordering ν1<ν2<ν3<ν4:

 Removing now one particle yields